 Moving over means that if a vehicle with flashing lights is stopped on the side of the road and there’s another lane going in the same direction, drivers must change lanes to move farther away from the parked vehicle.

-More than 2,000 contracted employees work 24 hours a day, seven days a week to keep our highways and roads open, safe and reliable, according to Todd Stone, BC’s Minister of Transportation and Infrastructure, in this recent editorial.
+More than 2,000 contracted employees work 24 hours a day, 7 days a week to keep our highways and roads open, safe and reliable, according to Todd Stone, B.C.’s Minister of Transportation and Infrastructure, in this recent editorial.

 “We are committed to better protecting roadside workers.
 That’s why we are simplifying the current rule,” reads the editorial.
 “It means that drivers will no longer have to figure out what flashing light to pay attention to — it will now be easy to know the rules of the road.
 Drivers will now be required to slow down and move over for all vehicles with a flashing light.”